YK7188/YK_Lab/18.Hybrid PKI simulation/README.md

 Result:

-On test Entra ID device, run certlm.msc
+On the Entra ID-joined test device, run certlm.msc

 PKCS cert appears

 The configuration report shows Success for the device as well

+# Final Result

+The hybrid PKI environment was successfully configured.

+Traditional AD autoenrollment worked for on-premises AD-joined devices, while Intune PKCS deployment successfully delivered certificates to Entra ID-joined devices through the Intune Certificate Connector and on-premises Enterprise CA.